RareSkills/blog/abi-encoding/abi-encoding.md

 ## Conclusion

 Throughout this guide, we've learned the basics of ABI encoding for function calls, the key components of an ABI-encoded function call, and gained a more detailed understanding of calldata.
-We've also explored how to calculate the gas cost of calldata and even went further to explore more complex calldata decoding and encoding excercise to help solidify the knowledge, I hope you found it useful.
+We've also explored how to calculate the gas cost of calldata and even went further to explore more complex calldata decoding and encoding excercises to help solidify the knowledge, I hope you found it useful.
 To further enforce what you have learned in this article, I recommend reading more about the [Ethereum ABI encoding spec](https://docs.soliditylang.org/en/latest/abi-spec.html) and practicing the problems in the next section.

 Happy  encoding!